KTH-SML/ltl_automaton_nexus/README.md

 - **ltl_nexus.launch**: Example of the LTL planner implementation with the nexus as agent.
 Run the planner node and nexus node with an example TS (Transition System) and example LTL formula.
     - `initial_ts_state_from_agent` If false, get initial TS (Transition System) state from the TS definition text parameter.
 If true, get initial TS state from agent topic.
 Default: `true`.
     - `agent_name` Agent name.
 Default: `nexus`.
+    - `initial_beta` A higher value will help enforcing the soft task while a lower value can leave the soft task unenforced by the plan.
+The given value is only the initial one since beta can vary.
+Default: `10`
+    - `gamma` Suffix weighting parameter.
+A higher value will increase the suffix cost and therefor minimize suffix word length.
+Default: `10`.

 -  **ltl_nexus_gazebo.launch**: Gazebo simulation of the LTL planner implementation with the nexus as agent.
 Run the planner node and nexus node with an example TS (Transition System) and example LTL formula.
     - `initial_ts_state_from_agent` If false, get initial TS (Transition System) state from the TS definition text parameter.
 If true, get initial TS state from agent topic.
 Default: `true`.
     - `agent_name` Agent name.
 Default: `nexus`.
+    - `initial_beta` A higher value will help enforcing the soft task while a lower value can leave the soft task unenforced by the plan.
+The given value is only the initial one since beta can vary.
+Default: `10`
+    - `gamma` Suffix weighting parameter.
+A higher value will increase the suffix cost and therefor minimize suffix word length.
+Default: `10`.

 -  **ltl_nexus_hil.launch**: Gazebo simulation with HIL (Human-in-The-Loop) and IRL (Inverse Reinforcement Learning) features.
 Run the planner node and nexus node with an example TS (Transition System) and example LTL formula.
     - `initial_ts_state_from_agent` If false, get initial TS (Transition System) state from the TS definition text parameter.
 If true, get initial TS state from agent topic.
 Default: `true`.
     - `agent_name` Agent name.
 Default: `nexus`.
+    - `initial_beta` A higher value will help enforcing the soft task while a lower value can leave the soft task unenforced by the plan.
+The given value is only the initial one since beta can vary.
+Default: `10`
+    - `gamma` Suffix weighting parameter.
+A higher value will increase the suffix cost and therefor minimize suffix word length.
+Default: `10`.

 ## Nodes
 ### ltl_automaton_nexus_node.py